Ávila: Ancient Avila

+Middle Ages

 After the fall of the Western Roman Empire, Ávila became a stronghold of the Visigoths.
 Conquered by the Moors (Arabs) (who called it Ābila, آبلة), it was repeatedly attacked by the northern Iberian Christian kingdoms, becoming a virtually uninhabited no man's land.
 It was repopulated about 1088 following the definitive reconquest of the area by Raymond of Burgundy, son in law of Alfonso VI of León and Castile.
-He employed two foreigners, Casandro Romano and Florin de Pituenga, to construct a stone frontier town and creating the walls that still stand.
+Tradition holds that he employed two foreigners, an Italian, Casandro Romano, and a Frenchman, Florin de Pontuenga, to construct a stone frontier town and creating the walls that still stand.

+Ávila hosted a Jewish community in the Middle Ages.
+The first written evidence documenting the presence of Jews dates to 1144.
+By the end of the 13th century, the Jewish population in Ávila was one of the largest in Castile.
+In 1375, the Jews of Ávila were forced to watch a religious disputation between Juan de Valladolid and Moses ha-Kohen of Tordesillas.
+After the 1492 expulsion of the Jews, the Jewish community was nonexistent.
+Several synagogues existed in the city until the expulsion.
+Some of their properties were sold or auctioned in the years that followed, and in 1495 the Crown granted one of the synagogue sites to the Convent of the Incarnation on Lomo Street.